Myths through the ages

 Why become a digital insurer?

 There is a macro reason for the ‘why’: the why of becoming a digital insurer.
-I discussed the ‘why’ earlier in the post: The portfolio of Fifth Technology Era technologies – an Era we are all currently living in although far too many people do not have access to broadband wireless connectivity, are (re)shaping commerce throughout most, if not all, industries.
-This portfolio is accelerating quick-and-easy use of customer-friendly applications enabled by a mobile, digital web-accessible, cloud-enabled, video-supporting architecture.
+I discussed the ‘why’ earlier in the post: The portfolio of Fifth Technology Era technologies – an Era we are all currently living in, although far too many people do not have access to broadband wireless connectivity, are (re)shaping commerce throughout most, if not all, industries.
+This portfolio is accelerating quick-and-easy use of customer-friendly applications enabled by a mobile, digital, web-accessible, cloud-enabled, video-streaming supporting architecture.

 Putting it another way: digital natives and increasing numbers of digital ‘tourists’ are using high-speed wireless connectivity to conduct commerce, shop, be entertained, consume medical advice, and otherwise collaborate and communicate with family, friends, and colleagues dispersed throughout the planet.